abdellahchatioui/my-projects/README.md

-this app use the fonctinallity same as cruds and check and filtre and fetch .
+# this is a react-app theam of a library of the books you can add book view book and other fonctinallity same as cruds and check and filtre and fetch .

 -- you must be installed this tool :
   // npm i bootstrap react-dom react-router-dom redux react-redux @reduxjs/toolkit
   // npm i -g json-server